News Roundup for September 7, 2017

 Welcome to the horrible world of the news.

-1. Hurricane Irma is causing mass destruction in the Caribbean, 95% of buildings in Barbuda are damaged and there is mass power outage in Puerto Rico.
+1. Hurricane Irma is causing mass destruction in the Caribbean.
+Ninety-five percent of buildings in Barbuda are damaged and there is a mass power outage in Puerto Rico.
 If you’re in Florida, make sure you’re prepared for this.
 More here.

-2. Facebook is cooperating with Robert Mueller as it comes to light that they sold election ads to Russian operatives.
+2. Facebook is cooperating with Special Counsel Robert Mueller as it comes to light that they sold election ads to Russian operatives.
 This is more than a little disconcerting.
 More here.

 3. Eighty percent of Houston homeowners do not have flood insurance.
 Let’s hope Florida homeowners are not in the same situation...
 More here.